-Butter, buttermilk, unsweetened cocoa powder, orange extract, and powdered sugar are combined until velvety smooth to create a stunningly delicious frosting!
+For the Chocolate Orange Buttermilk Frosting, Butter, buttermilk, unsweetened cocoa powder, orange extract, and powdered sugar are combined until velvety smooth to create a stunningly delicious frosting!

-How to Make Easy Chocolate Orange Cake
+How to Make Chocolate Orange Cake

-After preheating the oven to 350 degrees F and prepping your cake pan, combine your cocoa, butter, and water in a small saucepan on low heat.
+Step 1 - After preheating the oven to 350 degrees F and prepping your cake pan, combine your cocoa, butter, and water in a small saucepan on low heat.
 When the butter melts, remove the saucepan from the heat.

-You now have your batter!
+Step 5 - You now have your batter!
 Pour it into your cake pan and bake for 30 to 35 minutes.
 Use a wooden toothpick to poke the center of the cake - if it comes out clean, it’s done!
 Set the cake on a cooling rack and let’s make the frosting.

 Make the frosting: